Threshold Detection¶

 -

-Query Method: Supports simple queries, expression queries, PromQL queries, and data source queries.
+Query Method: Supports simple query, expression query, PromQL query, and data source query.

 Trigger Conditions¶

-Set the trigger conditions for alert levels: You can configure any of the trigger conditions for Critical, Important, Warning, or Normal.
+Set the trigger conditions for alert levels: You can configure any one of the trigger conditions for Critical, Error, Warning, or Normal.

-Configure the trigger conditions and severity.
-When the query result has multiple values, any value meeting the trigger condition will generate an event.
+Configure trigger conditions and severity.
+When the query result has multiple values, any value that meets the trigger condition will generate an event.

 For more details, refer to Event Level Description.